weaviate/weaviate-io/developers/weaviate/_guides-further/how-to-use-weaviate-without-modules.md

 <!-- TODO: Finish this page! -->
 <!-- :::caution Under construction.
-Migrated from "How to use weaviate without modules" tutorial from Weaviate Docs Classic
+Migrated from "How to use Weaviate without modules" tutorial from Weaviate Docs Classic
 ::: -->

 ## Overview